Open Exchange Token (OX OLD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Open Exchange Token Historical Price

-According to the latest data gathered on Open Exchange Token live price page, the current price of Open Exchange Token is 0.00236658USD.
-The circulating supply of Open Exchange Token(OX OLD) is 5.62B OX OLD , giving it a market capitalization of $13.29M.
+According to the latest data gathered on Open Exchange Token live price page, the current price of Open Exchange Token is 0.00221237USD.
+The circulating supply of Open Exchange Token(OX OLD) is 5.62B OX OLD , giving it a market capitalization of $12.42M.

 - 24-hour0.00%$ --$ --$ --